 | 5.1 | Training programme documented | Covers all halal-sensitive roles with relevant content |

-| 5.2 | Training records complete | All staff in scope have documented training dates |
+| 5.2 | Training records complete | All staff in scope have documented training dates — verify against current headcount |

-| 5.3 | Refresher training scheduled | Schedule exists and is followed |
+| 5.3 | Refresher training scheduled and followed | Schedule exists and has been adhered to |

 | 5.4 | New staff trained before assignment | Evidence of training before deployment at HCPs |